Dogs and cats can have seizures or convulsions, just like

 An important thing to remember if your pet has a seizure is

-pet is unconscious and not in any pain.
-(People that
+unconscious and not in any pain.
+(People that have

-have seizures describe feeling dazed, tired, or confused after having a
+seizures describe feeling dazed, tired, or confused after having

-by falling off furniture or down a flight of stairs.
-Do not try to open
+furniture or down a flight of stairs.
+Do not try to open your

-legs or extend them in a rigid fashion.
-Many pets also lose control of
+them in a rigid fashion.
+Many pets also lose control of their

 If you have never seen a seizure before, you may think it is

-However, if the seizure does stop with a minute or two (check your watch
+a minute.
+However, if the seizure does stop with a minute or two

 emergency service immediately.